Active Member Benefits

 Beneficiaries receive a lump-sum payment of $100,000.00.
 This is in addition to state and federal benefits for an on-duty death.
 This lump-sum payment goes to whomever is listed on the member’s enrollment form.

-In addition to the lump-sum benefit for on-duty death, the spouse and minor children share a monthly pension equal to the service retirement annuity that the decedent would have been entitled to receive.
+In addition to the lump-sum beneficiary benefit for on-duty death, the spouse and minor children share a monthly pension equal to the service retirement annuity that the decedent would have been entitled to receive.
 (The member is automatically vested with 15 years of service in a line-of-duty death, if the member has less than 15 years of service.)

 If the active member

-is vested and age 55 or older at the time of off-duty death, and their sole designated beneficiary is their spouse, then the surviving
+is vested and age 55 or older at the time of off-duty death, and their sole designated beneficiary is their spouse, the surviving

 spouse is is eligible to receive a lump-sum cash benefit, or can elect to receive two-thirds of the monthly pension the decedent